Final report for GW19-196

 Instructor for the Institute for Tribal Environment Professionals Tribal Exchange Network Fall 2020 Virtual Data Academy and Conference.
 Taught Tribal Natural Resource Professionals on how to apply the R programming language to their own unique data manipulation, organization, and visualization tasks.

-Presentations, conferences, and workshops/field days during Year 1 (2019-2020) and Year 2 (2020-2021) are listed below.
-In addition to these activities, an educational tool for the Natural Resource Conservation Service Soil Health Division learning module under the “Social and Economic Considerations” topic area was updated to target Arizona- and rangeland-focused learners.
-In Year 1, tours and field days with collaborators occurred at the Las Cienegas National Conservation Area, Altar Valley, and the Santa Rita Experimental Range in southern Arizona.
-During these tours and field days I was able to learn producer/manager shrub encroachment concerns and discuss brush management projects being planned or proposed.
-In Year 2, one tour/field day on vegetation/brush management occurred in Fall of 2020 in Altar Valley, AZ.
-Unfortunately, many scheduled opportunities were cancelled due to the COVID-19 pandemic in accordance with University of Arizona guidelines.
+Presentations, conferences, and workshops/field days during Year 1 (2019-2020), Year 2 (2020-2021), and Year 3 (2021-2022) are listed below.
+In addition to these activities, an educational tool for the Natural Resource Conservation Service Soil Health Division learning module under the “Social and Economic Considerations” topic area was updated to target Arizona- and rangeland-focused learners (internal presentation slides for NRCS).
+In Year 1 and 3 mostly, tours and field days with collaborators occurred at the Las Cienegas National Conservation Area, Altar Valley, and the Santa Rita Experimental Range in southern Arizona.
+During these tours and field days, producer/manager shrub encroachment concerns were heard, and brush management projects being planned or proposed were discussed.
+In Year 2, one tour/field day on vegetation/brush management occurred in autumn of 2020 in Altar Valley, AZ.
+Unfortunately, many Year 2 scheduled opportunities were cancelled due to the COVID-19 pandemic in accordance with University of Arizona guidelines.
 Details and methods for this research has also been presented to mixed undergraduate and graduate groups in the University of Arizona College of Agriculture and Life Sciences as part of Data Science and R-language programing community meetings.
-My presentations emphasized the utility and applicability of Big Data modeling practices to local and regional land management goals and research questions.
+Presentations emphasized the utility and applicability of machine learning modeling practices to local and regional land management goals and research questions.

 Webinars, talks, and presentations presented: